Fuel Burns 25 Cents of Every Airline Dollar

 Engine Technology

-Higher bypass ratios, advanced materials enabling higher temperatures, and improved component efficiency have dramatically reduced fuel consumption.
-The LEAP and PW1000G engine families deliver 15%+ improvements over predecessors.
+Higher bypass ratios, advanced materials that handle higher temperatures, and better component design have slashed fuel consumption over the decades.
+The LEAP and PW1000G engine families deliver 15%+ improvements over the engines they replaced.
+That’s what makes engine evolution endearing to us aviation data people — each generation genuinely moves the needle.

 Aerodynamics